 Waste Quantity Limit Limit Method

-Recycled drainage rock Asbestos (in any form) 0.001% w/w In accordance with the departments DWER
+Recycled drainage rock Asbestos (in any form) 0.001% w/w In accordance with the departments DWER Asbestos Guidelines.

-Recycled sand Asbestos Guidelines.
+Recycled sand Aspesios Guidennes.

 Recycled road base

-- 19. The Licence Holder must ensure that testing of all finished products used in the construction of infrastructure on the Premises or supplied for re-use must be undertaken in accordance with the Product Testing Procedures as outlined in Schedule 3. - 20.
+- 18. The Licence Holder must ensure that testing of all finished products used in the construction of infrastructure on the Premises or supplied for re-use must be undertaken in accordance with the Product Testing Procedures as specified in Schedule 4. - 19.
 The Licence Holder must implement control measures to prevent infestations of pests, flies and vermin at the Premises.